 The majority of appointments with the MAT are made six to eight weeks from the date of the referral.
 As these appointments are made in advance, extra information or documentation that comes to light will need to be provided to the Medical Assessment Tribunal no later than 10 days prior to their appointment.

 The MAT sits at 347 Ann Street, Brisbane, close to Central train station.
 It is located within the Office of Industrial Relations.

 What to Expect from a Medical Assessment

 A worker attending the MAT will usually be examined by three specialists, depending on the nature of the injury.
 They usually last somewhere between 45 and 60 minutes, where the parties visiting will be examined by the tribunal members.
 This will include a discussion about the medical aspects of the injury sustained in the line of work.
 A physical examination may also take place in cases of physical injury.

 The Tribunal Members will be provided with medical information regarding your workers’ compensation claim from the insurer.
 As the worker, you can also provide medical evidence you have obtained which the MAT may consider in their final verdict.

 If you choose to do so, you can ask for a legal or union representative to accompany you to the Medical Assessment Tribunal.
 The potential cost of this will fall to the worker.
 Workers may also ask for a support person to attend the hearing, which is allowed too.
 This may include a spouse, friend or colleague.
 However, they do not have the same level of access to the process as a legal or union representative does.

 The Tribunal members are specialists in their relevant fields.
 Attempts are made to ensure the doctors on the MAT have had no prior association with the injured worker.

-If you’re attending an appointment before the MAT and are unsure about what to expect, feel free to contact us for free no obligation advice.
+If you’re attending an appointment before the MAT and are unsure about what to expect, feel free to contact us at GC Law for free no obligation advice.